ahkhalwai/Intro_to_Data_Analysis_UD170/README.md

 *Detail of data is explained in the "Gapminder/table_description.txt"*

-*Solutions is written in "Gapminder/Gapminder data.ipynb"*
+*Solutions is written in "Gapminder/Gapminder Data.ipynb"*

 ## Lesson 3
 During this lesson, I have data about subway and weather, and being asked following questions in order to get familiar with Numpy and Pands in 2D data.
 Data including: